WRJM (AM)

-WZTI (1290 AM) is a commercial radio station licensed to Greenfield, Wisconsin, and serving the Milwaukee metropolitan area.
-It airs a full service oldies radio format, featuring hits from the 1960s and 1970s.
-It is owned by the Milwaukee Radio Alliance, a partnership between Times-Shamrock Communications and All-Pro Broadcasting, along with sister stations 102.1 WLUM-FM and 93.3 WLDB.
-Its studios are on Good Hope Road in Menomonee Falls.
+WRJM (1290 kHz) is a commercial AM radio station licensed to Greenfield, Wisconsin, and serving the Milwaukee metropolitan area.
+It airs a simulcast of sister station WRJN, a full service oldies radio format, featuring hits from the 1960s and 1970s.
+It is owned by Civic Media, Inc.

-WZTI’s transmitter power is 5,000 watts.
+WRJM's transmitter power is 5,000 watts.
 To protect other stations on 1290 AM from interference, it uses a directional antenna with a four-tower array.
 The transmitter is off West Rawson Avenue in Franklin, near the Root River.
-Programming is also heard on sister station WLDB's HD2 subchannel.
+Programming is also heard on translator station W297BY Franklin at 107.3 FM.

 History

 ABC and CBS Radio

 The station signed on the air on April 20, 1947, as WMLO.
 For its first 33 years, it was a daytimer station, required to go off the air at night.
 WMLO was an affiliate of the ABC Radio Network.
-It later became WMIL.
+It became WMIL in April 1949.

-A sister station, 95.7 WMIL-FM, was added in 1961.
-WMIL switched its affiliation to the CBS Radio Network in June 26, 1961.
+A sister station, WMIL-FM 95.7, was added in 1961.
+WMIL switched its affiliation to the CBS Radio Network on June 26, 1961.
 Its relationship with CBS Radio lasted until December 1963.

 Country, Top 40 and oldies

 WMIL-AM-FM were owned from 1968 to 1986 by Malrite Broadcasting.
 At first, the two stations simulcast a country music format as "Big M Country".
 In 1971, the FM station switched to beautiful music as "WMVM, Stereo Radio 95.7", with the slogan "Milwaukee's Voice of Music".
 Both stations flipped to Top 40 hits as WZUU and WZUU-FM (The Super Zoo) in 1972, initially consulted by Mike Joseph.
 In December 1979 while still a daytime only station, AM 1290 continued to simulcast the "Larry The Legend" morning show, but during other hours began an oldies format as Solid Gold 13Z.

 In 1980, WZUU was granted a power increase from 1,000 watts days only to 5,000 watts day and night.
 The city of license was change to Greenfield, Wisconsin.
 In late 1982, it changed its call sign to WLZZ as "Solid Gold Wheels".
 WLZZ also ran a short lived country format beginning in late 1983, but returned to simulcasting WZUU-FM as WZUU after that.

-The station was later sold to Amos communications, who split 1290 WZUU away from WZUU-FM in January 1986 to run the "Heart and Soul" urban gold format from the Satellite Music Network and the call letters were changed to WMVP.
-1290 was then sold to Willie Davis in 1988.
-AM 1000 in Chicago, then WLUP purchased the WMVP call letters from Davis for a new sports radio format.
-At that point, 1290 AM became WMCS in December 1993.
+The station was later sold to Amos Communications, who split WZUU away from WZUU-FM in January 1986 to run the "Heart and Soul" urban gold format from the Satellite Music Network and changed the call sign to WMVP.
+The station was sold to Willie Davis in 1988.
+In December 1993, WLUP (1000 AM) in Chicago purchased the WMVP call letters from Davis for a new sports radio format.
+At that point, 1290 AM became WMCS.
 The WMCS call sign stood for "Milwaukee's Community Station", to emphasize the station's heavy community involvement.